Technology in the Classroom

 The district vision for learning was developed several years ago by the District Leadership Team in a process that included input from the school community.
 The vision has been used as a “compass and filter” for technology planning by using the named characteristics as a set of criteria for decision making.
 For example, the existing 2013-2016 district technology plan includes a goal of all students having 1:1 access to devices.
 The rationale for this goal meets several criteria named in the vision – engaging our students with technology tools and applications, using these tools and applications to support authentic, integrated learning experiences such as team expeditions in the middle school, and equitable access by grade level.
 Nonetheless, moving forward we recognize an opportunity to revisit the vision so that stakeholders new to the district can participate in the process of thinking about and discussing the vision for learning.
 The district administrative team will have a summer planning session that will include developing a process for revisiting the shared vision for learning and applying the vision to technology resource allocation, policies and procedures, and professional learning.

-- Set your Macbook on a flat surface to use it.
+Set your Chromebook on a flat surface to use it.
 An example of a flat surface is a desk or table.

-- Keep food and drinks away from your Macbook.
-In other words, do not eat or drink while you are using the Macbook.
-Instead, take a study break away from your Macbook.
+Keep food and drinks away from your Chromebook.
+In other words, do not eat or drink while you are using the Chromebook.
+Instead, take a study break away from your Chromebook.

-- Never place a heavy object or a lot of objects on top of your Macbook.
+Never place a heavy object or a lot of objects on top of your Chromebook.

-- If you close the lid of your Macbook, you will help save the battery.
+If you close the lid of your Chromebook, you will help save the battery.

-- You can use your Macbook when the level is low.
+You can use your Chromebook when the level is low.
 Just remember to charge when you get home.

-- When you plug in your Macbook to charge it, look for the charging light indicator.
+When you plug in your Chromebook to charge it, look for the charging light indicator.
 This will assure you that it is being charged.

-- Let the Macbook completely charge to a full battery.
+Let the Chromebook completely charge to a full battery.

 Superintendent of Schools